alxfed/alxfed.github.io/_posts/2019-02-12-The-Tower-of-Babel.markdown

 ---
 layout: post
-title:"The Tower of Babel of jargons related to Statistics, Machine Learning and Artificial Intelligence."
+title:  "The Tower of Babel of jargons related to Statistics, Machine Learning and Artificial Intelligence."
-excerpt: "Animal language are those forms of animal communication that are considered to show similarities to human language. (from Google)"
+excerpt: "Or: Animal language are those forms of animal communication that are considered to show similarities to human language. (from Google)."
-date:   2019-02-12  8:21 am
+date:   2018-02-12  8:55 am
 categories: blog posts
 ---